-East opens 1NT (13 points and a $4 \cdot 3 \cdot 3 \cdot 3$ pattern).
-West, holding 14 points and a decent suit, confidently raises that to 3NT.
+West Passes as dealer, allowing East to open 1NT in third seat (17 points and a $4 \cdot 3 \cdot 3 \cdot 3$ pattern).
+West, holding 10 points and a decent five-card Club suit, confidently raises that to 3NT.

 We are on lead against 3NT and have a fairly ordinary collection.
-However, where there's a five-card suit there's hope and we should lead our fourth-highest Diamond, (the $\diamond$ 3 in this case) hoping to get that suit going.
+However, where there's a five-card suit there's hope and we should lead our fourth-highest Diamond, (the +3 in this case) hoping to get that suit going.

-Our partner produces the $\diamond Q$ and this tells us instantly that East has the $\diamond J$ (why?
+Our partner produces the \diamond Q and this tells us instantly that East has the \diamond J (why?
 Because North would follow suit with the lowest card from equals).

-When the $\diamond Q$ holds the trick we can be pretty sure that North has the $\diamond K$ as well and partner duly produces that card at trick two.
-He then agreeably leads a third Diamond to our $\diamond A$ and all we have to do is to work out if our remaining Diamonds (the $\diamond 6$ 4) are winners.
+When the \mathbf{Q} holds the trick we can be pretty sure that North has the \mathbf{K} as well and partner duly produces that card at trick two.
+He then agreeably leads a third Diamond to our \mathbf{A} and all we have to do is to work out if our remaining Diamonds (the \mathbf{A} are winners.

 A brief few seconds of counting shows us that the Diamonds are indeed masters and we should waste no more time before cashing them.
 That's the end of the party (declarer has the rest) but that matters not at all.
-3NT is beaten before it starts and we should be happy enough with that.
+3NT is beaten before it starts and we are happy enough with that.

-Note partner's defence, by the way.
+Note partner's defense, by the way.
 The first is that North plays the $\diamond Q$ rather than the $\diamond K$ at trick one (playing the lower - or lowest - of equals).
 Then, holding just two cards remaining (the $\diamond K$ 5), North leads the higher one.
-Had he carelessly returned the $\diamond 5$ at trick two the Diamond suit would have become blocked and we would not have been able to cash the suit out.
+Had he carelessly returned the $\diamond 5$ at trick two instead the Diamond suit would have become blocked and we would not have been able to cash the suit out.